dwaite/multipass/draft-waite-multipass-retrieval.md

 ## Multipass Presentation

-The multipass presentation is the data model to be leveraged by profiles describing how the verifier interacts with the holder.
+The Multipass Presentation is the data model to be leveraged by profiles describing how the verifier interacts with the holder.

 ## Multipass Presentation Request

-A presentation request is represented by an object with several keys:
+A Presentation Request is represented by an object with several keys: TBD

 ## Future Considerations

 A future system may support multi-use tickets by leveraging a different cryptographic protocol, such as anonymous credentials ({{ANONCRED}}).
-However, the difference in security is such that this likely should be a separate specification.
+However, the difference in security is such that this likely will be a separate specification.

 This system does not attempt to resolve the ability of the issuer and validator to collude to determine the identity of the subject.
-In addition to a `jti` claim in the issuer statement, the issuer could use the uniqueness of the statement itself to correlate a statement to a particular issuance and the corresponding holder and user.
+In addition to a `jti` claim in the issuer statements, the issuer could use the uniqueness of the statements themselves to correlate any statement to a particular issuance and the corresponding holder and subject.

 The ticket itself does not have a revocation mechanism, instead leveraging the expiry of the tickets themselves.
+Accordingly, tickets should have short expirations that properly accomodate potential offline or disconnected use cases.